 The low-carb diet is not what our body is used to, so you have to give it a time to adapt and recenter it(200) to its usual rhythm.
 Some people may experience some of the following symptoms in varying intensity while others are in luck and might not have any reactions at all.

-- Headache: This is one of the most common symptoms of a Keto diet which is usually associated by lack of focus or brain fog.
+- Headache: This is one of the most common symptoms of a Keto diet which is usually associated with lack of focus or brain fog.
 The continuous pain in the head is a reminder that our brain is in shock of not receiving its usual intake of glucose-derived energy.
 The occurrence is erratic all throughout the day and usually goes away eventually.

 - Nausea: Nausea is another tell-tale sign of your brain adjusting to the new level of energy intake your body is producing.